mui/mui-x/docs/src/pages/components/data-grid/export/export.md

 #### Exported rows

 By default, if some rows are selected, the `DataGrid` exports only those.
-If there's no selection, it exports all rows (filtered rows, if any filters are active), including the collapsed ones.
+If there's no selection, it exports all rows (filtered and sorted rows, if any rules are active), including the collapsed ones.

 Alternatively, you can set the `getRowsToExport` function and export any rows you want, as in the following example.
 The grid exports a few selectors that can help you get the rows for the most common use-cases: